igorskyflyer/igorskyflyer/README.md

 <br>

-As a freelance solutions engineer, Igor has architected and delivered complete WordPress/WooCommerce platforms - from hosting and database setup to custom themes, advanced admin features, automated fulfillment integrations, SEO optimization, and server security hardening.

 He is also a tech **book author** _in the making_, huge **DX** (_developer experience_) advocate, **challenge‑driven** problem solver.

 ---